-Sunbridge is happy to offer our students a variety of housing and dining options for your on-campus study.
+Sunbridge students have a variety of housing and dining options available to them while on campus.

 Requesting a Room

-Room reservations for Holder House are handled directly through Threefold and are accepted on a first-come, first-served basis, according to opening dates as specified on the Threefold website.
-To request a room, go to www.threefold.org/housing and submit an online housing request form.
+Room reservations for Holder House are handled directly through the Threefold Educational Center and are accepted on a first-come, first-served basis, according to opening dates as specified on the Threefold website.
+Read about threefold housing and submit an online housing request form.

 Many families in our community rent out guest rooms to visitors who come to campus to participate in programs, courses, and workshops.
 “Home Stay” accommodations vary, but most are within walking distance of campus.
 All arrangements are made directly between homeowner and guest; Sunbridge assumes no responsibility for Home Stays.
-For information on renting a room in a private home, and to download the Home Stays list of available accomodations, visit www.threefold.org/housing.
+View Home Stay information to download the latest list of accomodations.

 For questions regarding dormitory or Home Stay accommodations, please contact the Threefold Student Housing Manager at 845-352-9660 or email@example.com.

 For information on area camping, please contact the Sunbridge Admissions Office at 845-425-0055 x20 or firstname.lastname@example.org.

 Located adjacent to the Main House, the Café is the “go-to” place for Sunbridge students, and the perfect spot to enjoy a delicious meal or snack prepared using mostly local and/or organic ingredients.
 Dine indoors or outside on the (seasonal) terrace.
 Learn about the Café’s current menu and hours on their website or Facebook page.

 Hungry Hollow Co-op